axibase/atsd/administration/user-authentication.md

 To expose the portal to all visitors, open the **Portals** tab in the top menu, click **Configure**, open the portal editor and check the **Guest Access** field.

-Since charts displayed in the portals are loaded via Data API, the Guest Access option is available only when Data API is configured for anonymous access.
+Since charts displayed in the portals are loaded via Data API, the **Guest Access** option is available only when Data API is configured for anonymous access.

 ![portal guest](./images/portal-guest.png)

 ## Guest Access to SQL Reports

-SQL query results can be published to all visitors by checking **Guest Access** field on the SQL configuration page.
+SQL query results can be published to all visitors by checking the **Guest Access** field on the query configuration page.

 ![sql guest](./images/sql-guest-access.png)